Quick Reference

 Gap Analysis

-Why it matters: Helps you decide whether training is really needed and what it should focus on if it is.
+Why it matters: Helps determine whether training is the right solution and what the learning should actually address.

 Guided Practice